The Bankrate promise

 - Doesn’t last as long as other types of pipes

-What it is: Cross-linked polyethylene pipes (PEX) are highly flexible, both literally and figuratively: They can be used with other types of pipes, making them ideal for repairs or complex system replacements.
+What it is: Cross-linked polyethylene pipes (PEX) are highly flexible, both literally and figuratively.
+They can be used with other types of pipes, making them ideal for repairs or complex system replacements.
 Developed in the 1990s, they are a relatively new type of piping material that is quite durable — theoretically about on a par with copper, though the exact lifespan is yet unknown — and unlikely to leak.
+In other words, if you’re looking for something with a long lifespan without the high cost of copper pipe per foot, PEX is a solid option.

 Cost: $0.40–$2 per linear foot